anasty17/mirror-leech-telegram-bot/README.md

 - Mirror/Leech/Clone multi links/files with one command
 - Custom name for all links except torrents.
 For files you should add extension except yt-dlp links (global and user option)
-- Extensions Filter for the files to be uploaded/cloned (global and user option)
+- Exclude files with specific extensions from being uploaded/cloned (global and user option)
 - View Link button.
 Extra button to open index link in broswer instead of direct download for file
 - Queueing System for all tasks (global option)
 - Ability to zip/unzip multi links in same directory.
 Mostly helpful in unziping tg file parts (task option)